alanalvarado/obsidian-minimal-snippets/README.md

 # obsidian-minimal-snippets
-Snippets to improve the minimal theme
+## Snippets to improve the Obsidian Minimal theme